lizhunan/IELTS/speaking/part1-题库.md

 ### Do you think farming is a good job?

-I think that farming is a important job but not a good job.
+I think that farming is a important job but not a good job for a person.
+Because farming is a hard work, people have to work in the fields regardless of rain and sown.
+Besides, farmer's income is very low, in addition to farmers must undertake high cost of farming.
+So, farmers are usually very poor.

 ### Do you want to learn planting?